- Posted by Selina Bradley

 It’s a lot of work to find the right properties that meet your criteria, working with the listing agents, dealing with landlords, negotiating the lease, and managing your office lease after you’re in the new space and throughout the lease term.
-Most business owners and managers have enough on their plate as it is and cannot afford to add the time consuming tasks associated with being the point-person on an office lease transaction, which can take months to do properly.
+Most business owners and managers have enough on their plate as it is and cannot afford to add the time-consuming tasks associated with being the point-person on an office lease transaction, which can take months to do properly.

 4. What other projects are you currently working?

 This plays into the previous question.
-Asking what other projects they currently have in thier pipeline can help you to get a better feel for how much time they will have to focus on your project.
+Asking what other projects they currently have in their pipeline can help you to get a better feel for how much time they will have to focus on your project.
 Additionally, you can find out pretty quickly the sort of projects they most often work to learn if your office lease project is within the realm of their expertise or not.

 5. What is your experience in finding properties like mine?

-The whole reason you’re vetting an agent is because you’re considering moving into a new office space — so we don’t need to convince you how important it is to have the exact right fit.
-You’ll need to know if your agent is able to work their network, if they have right relationships that will benefit your business, and have the experience neccessary to negotiate leases that will suit your business goals.
+The whole reason you’re vetting an agent is that you’re considering moving into a new office space — so we don’t need to convince you how important it is to have the exact right fit.
+You’ll need to know if your agent is able to work their network, if they have right relationships that will benefit your business, and have the experience necessary to negotiate leases that will suit your business goals.
 Take your list of “must haves, should haves, and nice-to-haves” to your agent and ask if they’ve been able to negotiate terms that can satisfy these requirements while working on other projects.